luar123/zigbee_esphome/README.md

 PRs targeting the examples or documentation should be submitted here.

-If looking to contribute to this project then suggest follow steps in these guides + look at issues in Espressif's ESP Zigbee SDK repoository:
+If looking to contribute to this project, then suggest follow steps in these guides + look at issues in Espressif's ESP Zigbee SDK repository:

 - https://github.com/espressif/esp-zigbee-sdk/issues
 - https://github.com/firstcontributions/first-contributions/blob/master/README.md